Appointments & Referrals

 Read more about our services at the tabs below.

 The inner ear is a fluid-filled series of chambers.
 One of these chambers, the cochlea, is responsible for converting sound vibrations into nerve impulses.
 It is these nerve impulses that the human brain interprets as sound and what we call “hearing.”

 The inner ear also contains the semicircular canals which are responsible, in part, for sensing movement and maintaining balance.

 Disorders of any of these structures can lead to hearing loss.
+Learn about how we test for hearing loss.

 Hearing loss can be conductive, sensorineural or both.
-Learn about how we test for hearing loss.

 Conductive Hearing Loss